- Religion and Philosophy»

 Did you find there is praise to offer, sin to confess, examples to follow, and new commands to obey?
 This is the beauty of manuscript study.
 You make realizations you might not have known otherwise.

-This guide is to help you understand how a manuscript study works and how you can get the best out of each study.
-Manuscripts study can be hard at first, but after you get the hang of it they can be fun and you will come out of each study with a multitude of new and useful information and understanding.
+This guide is to help you understand how a manuscript study works and how you can get the most knowledge out of each study.
+Manuscript study's can be hard at first, but after you get the hang of it they can be fun and you will come out of each study with a multitude of new and useful information and understandings.

 Start a manuscript study today and dive into the bible.
-Your manuscripts can become a reading journal with pages of thoughts, questions, and new understandings.
+Your manuscripts can become a reading journal with pages of thoughts, questions, and better comprehension about the passage you have read.